Experienced Domestic Assault Lawyers in Toronto

 Domestic Assault Defence

-A top domestic violence lawyer can defend you successfully if you have been falsely accused of domestic assault.
+A top domestic assault lawyer can defend you successfully if you have been falsely accused of domestic assault.
 Following are some defences a Toronto assault lawyer may use, depending on the circumstances in your case:

 The Crown prosecutor must prove that the accused assaulted their partner or spouse without their consent.
 However, if it is established, for example, the accused and their spouse agreed to participate in a potentially harmful activity, such as rough sex.
 In that case, the Crown cannot prove that the complainant did not give their consent to the accused.